 The docAlpha knowledgebase gathers the combined intelligence of all your docAlpha users to continuously improve and expand upon the types of documents it can read and process automatically.

-Artsyl smart process applications, built on top of the docAlpha platform, provide easy-to-configure and implement solutions for common business processes.
+Artsyl intelligent process automation applications, built on top of the docAlpha platform, provide easy-to-configure and implement solutions for common business processes.

-For sales orders, the OrderAction application automates data extraction and document handling, helping to reduce days sales outstanding, boost customer satisfaction and deliver timely, detailed purchasing data.
+For sales orders, the OrderAction application automates data extraction and intelligent document processing, helping to reduce days sales outstanding, boost customer satisfaction and deliver timely, detailed purchasing data.